HimanshuNirmal1/SFDX-APEX-SOAP-Callouts/README.md

 # Salesforce DX Project: APEX SOAP CALLOUTS

--Generated an Apex classes using WSDL2Apex.
+- Generated an Apex classes using WSDL2Apex.

--Performed a callout to send data to an external service using SOAP: HEROKU
+- Performed a callout to send data to an external service using SOAP: HEROKU

--Tested callouts by using mock callouts.
+- Tested callouts by using mock callouts.

--
--Path to the APEX classes: /force-app/main/default/classes/
+- Path to the APEX classes: /force-app/main/default/classes/

 ## Read All About It